jg-l/PorcoSpoon/README.md

 Hyper = <kbd>ctrl</kbd>+<kbd>alt</kbd>+<kbd>cmd</kbd>

-### Karabiner configuration
-I've used [Karabiner](https://karabiner-elements.pqrs.org) and the default mac hotkey settings to remap the useless <kbd>capslock</kbd> key into something extremely powerful.
-If you tap <kbd>capslock</kbd>, it triggers “f19” which I have remapped to open [Raycast](raycast.com/).
-Hold it and it acts like the hyper modifier.
-You can find the Karabiner config for that [here](https://ke-complex-modifications.pqrs.org/#caps_lock).
-Perfect.

 ### Launcher
 I use <kbd>Hyper</kbd> + `<key>` to either launch or switch to certain applications.
 This is easily configured in the init.lua file so feel free to modify it for your own use.